Mortgage Broker vs Bank: Complete Comparison

 High Home Prices

-Limited jumbo options, often higher rates
+Limited jumbo options, often higher pricing

 Competitive Market